OklenCodes/Azure-Terraform-WebApp/README.md

 ![](./assets/architecture.gif)

-# Explaining the Terraform Files
+## Terraform files explained in detail
 An additional Azure Storage Account is created to store log data, including Key Vault diagnostic log data.
 I will also be using VSCode with the Terraform extension and the VSCode terminal.